qtepics/qtepics.github.io/getting_started.md

 *  GUI user - this user is familiar with the run time aspects of the widgets, for example understanding the meaning of the alarm colour, how to add a PV to the strip chart and how to retrieve data from the archive.
-Such user include operators, beam-line scientists and facility users.
+Such users include operators, beam-line scientists and facility users.

 # <a name="Download"></a><span style='color:#006666'>Download and Build</span>